mzattera/predictive-powers/README.md

  An oracle is a service that can answer questions about a topic.

- In the below example we create an oracle by ingesting a Wikipedia page and then we get some questions answered.
+ In the below example we create an oracle by ingesting a Wikipedia page into a knowledge base, then we get some questions answered.

  ```java
 import java.io.IOException;